ingeniamc/novantamotion-coding-style/c_cpp_style.md

  - For int variables and parameters use "i" prefix.
  - For pointers use "p" prefix.
  - For unsigned types use "u" prefix.
+ - Vriables must indicate its size in bits after the prefix
+ - Variables names are camel-case

+>     uint32_t u32VarNum1
+>     int16_t i16VarNum2
+>     float f32VarNum3

+- Filenames should be all lowercase and can include optionally underscores '_'.
+- Function names are also written in camel-case, but always begin with a capital letter.

+>     int16_t
+>     GetDataFile(void);
+>
+>     int32_t
+>     ComputeRectangleArea(int32_t i32Width, int32_t i32Height);

+- Class names are written in camel-case, but always begin with a capital letter, e.g. MyClassName
+- Namespaces are also written in camel-case, but always begin with a capital letter. e.g. MyNamespace
+- In C language, namespaces can be simulated by adding a prefix + underscore before the function / variable.
+- Leading or trailing underscores are never allowed in variable names.
+- All #define constants shall be in uppercase
+- Enumerates types should start with an 'E' capital letter and have a capital letter for each new word, with no underscores:

+>     typedef enum
+>     {
+>         ERROR_OVERCURRENT = 0,
+>         ERROR_OVERVOLTAGE
+>     }EErrorCodes;

+- Union types should start with an 'U' capital letter and variables inside should be camel case, without underscores:

+>     typedef union
+>     {
+>         uint16_t u16Word;
+>         uint32_t u32DWord;
+>         floatfFloat;
+>     }UMsg;

+- The variables from an enumeration, union or non-standard data type start with the same prefix than the type but lower case:

+>     TLineDefinition tNewLine;
+>     EErrorCodes eErrCode;
+>     UMsg uRxMsg;

+- To simplify its identification, pointer variables must start with a  'p' lower case letter.

+>     int16_t* pi16Pointer;

 ### Types
 - MISRA C 2012 - Dir 4.6 - Use typedefs from stdint.h instead of declaring your own in C99 code